kalmas/vcbot/README.md

 	# Merge ticket branch into release branch for one specific workspace
 	vcbot mergeUp ticket_1234 Sep1316 frc
 *aliases: mergeup, mup*
+###rebase
+	# vcbot rebase <release> <repo>
+	# Make a new release branch from trunk and remerge all ticket branches
+	# Will prompt for confirmation for each ticket before trying merge
+	vcbot rebase Nov1813 frms

 ##Installation
 * You'll need php cli...
 * Clone this project to where you want it to live (we'll call it [VCBOT_DIR])